shivangKheradiya/DSA/7. Tree/README.md

 - Level of a node
 - Internal node (Atleast one child)
 - Neighbour of a Node
-- Subtree
+- Subtree (E.g. Left SubTree, Right SubTree )
 - Height of Tree

 ## 7.2 B-Tree or Binary Tree [ O(Log N) ]

 Condition for B-Tree:
-- Everynode has at most 2 child nodes
+- Everynode has at most 2 child nodes (Left Child < Right Child)
-- Binary Search Tree or BST
+- All the element must be unique

 ![BTree](img/BTree.png)